Bruce Cassidy Pinpoints Bruins Player Making 'Under The Radar' Impact

-The Boston Bruins would have benefitted from David Krejci returning this season, but that’s not because Charlie Coyle hasn’t gotten the job done.
+The Boston Bruins would have benefited from David Krejci returning this season, but that’s not because Charlie Coyle hasn’t gotten the job done.

 In fact, Coyle has been one of the Bruins’ best forwards this season.